-Now I can seamlessly switch, say, between an Apple TV in my bedroom and one in the living room knowing all of my installed apps and Home screen organization will be perfectly synchronized between them and across as many Apple TVs as I happen to own.
+Now I can seamlessly switch, say, between an Apple TV in my bedroom and one in the living room knowing all of my apps and Home screen organization are perfectly synchronized between them and across as many Apple TVs as I happen to own.

 Issues with One Home Screen?